leroidubuffet/timeApp/README.md

 TimeApp is a simple and elegant timer application built with HTML, CSS, and JavaScript.

-The purpose of this timer os to assist facilitators and their aids keep control of time during group activities with minimum human intervention.
+The purpose of this timer os to assist facilitators and their aids keep control of time during group activities with minimum human intervention and fidgeting.

+The app has been deployed as a Progressive Web App for a universal lightweight distribution.

+It works best if added to your home screen on Android.
+Most browsers support this action.
+Works perfectly on Ecosia as of May 2023.

 ## Features